filiy/gitops-test/README.md

 ## Tagging and reference
 When working in a dev environment, try to point everything to the Main branch as much as possible on HEAD.
-When promoting to higher environment, use meaningful tag to point to specific point in time in the repository.
-The tagging is on top of any possible environment overlays which will be applied to the base, which may vary in the main branch.
+When promoting to higher environment, create and use meaningful tag to point to a specific point in time in the repository.
+Tagging is important even if we have environment overlays.
+Environment overlays are applied on top of the base, which may vary in the main/HEAD branch.